noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 What is EMF

-Why do these devices emit EMF
+W do these devices emit EMF